janbjorge/lazyFPL/README.md

 X    16.1   46.0   57   -0.1     Bournemouth     GKP       Neto                 Nott'm Forest - Fulham - Spurs
      15.9   55.0   46   0.9      Man City        GKP       Ederson M.           Everton - Sheffield Utd - Newcastle
 ```

+## Acknowledgments

+Special thanks to the maintainers of the [Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League) library.
+This invaluable resource has been instrumental in providing comprehensive and up-to-date FPL player statistics, game-week specific data, and historical performance records.
+Their dedication to maintaining and updating this library plays a crucial role in enhancing the capabilities of our "Fantasy Premier League Team Optimizer" and the FPL community at large.
+Your efforts are greatly appreciated!